Great Lakes St Lawrence Lowlands Landforms

 • Ecosystems: The varied landforms support a diverse range of ecosystems, from wetlands and forests to grasslands and lakeshores.
 These ecosystems provide habitat for countless plant and animal species and offer opportunities for recreation and tourism.

 • Resource Extraction: The region has significant deposits of sand, gravel, and other minerals, which are extracted for use in construction and other industries.
-However, such extraction needs to be managed sustainably to minimize environmental impact.
+On the flip side, such extraction needs to be managed sustainably to minimize environmental impact.

 Frequently Asked Questions (FAQ)